neopragma/bootstrap-debian-9-dev-base/README.md

 #### 5.1.
 Errors from xinit/startx for non-root user

 Odd behavior on startx/xinit for non-root user; error messages appear but everything works anyway.
 Impact is 20 second delay before first terminal window is usable.
-Observed on Ubuntu Server 16.04 builds.
+Observed on debian Server 16.04 builds.